+'''

-Install the other requirements needed to install stackd.io sudo yum install git mysql-devel swig python-devel rabbitmq-server nginx nodejs npm '''
+Install requirements needed to install stackd.io sudo yum install libpq-devel python-devel redis-server nginx

+'''

 Next Steps

 You're now finished with the CentOS-specific requirements for stackd.io.
 You can head back over to the Manual Install and continue the installation of stackd.io.